-b.
-For all B.Sc Honours courses (except Mathematics) and the B.Sc.
-Programme course

-Class XII marks: 85 %

-Interview: 15%

-3. The merit differential between any category of reservation and General Merit Category shall not normally exceed 15% with respect to admissions.
-The merit differential between the General Category and those who come under the CNI-D and the CNI shall be relaxed upto 20%.
-Where necessary, the cap on merit differential may be relaxed by the Principal for admissions falling under the following category:
+- 3. The merit differential between any category of reservation and General Merit Category shall not normally exceed 20% with respect admissions.
+In case of there being insufficient applications from candidates from the CNI-D or CNI, a further relaxation of upto 5% may be granted by the Principal to such candidates.
+Furthermore, where necessary, the cap on merit differential may be relaxed by the Principal for admissions falling under the following "supernumerary" category: - i.
+Sports quota - ii.
+Children of working/retired/deceased employees of St Stephen's College.
+However, they will not have the right to choose courses this will rest solely on the Principal, after having ascertained if the applicant will be in a position to cope with the course. - iii.
+Those who opt for Urdu as their optional language in BA programme with a cap of 6 candidates. - iv.
+PwD category. - v.
+Children of Defence personnel who have lost their lives in the line of duty.

-"Supernumerary" admissions under

-i.Sports quota

-ii.Children of working/retired/deceased employees of St Stephen's College.
-However, they will not have the right to choose courses - this will rest solely on the Principal, after having ascertained if the applicant will be in a position to cope with the course.

-iii.Those who opt for Urdu as their optional language in BA programme - with a cap of 6 candidates.

-iv.PWD category (mandatorily 5% across all categories)

-v.Children of defence personnel who have lost their lives in the line of duty.
 (3 candidates only, across all disciplines)